Fist bump: History

+In June 2008, Fox News anchor E.D.
+Hill controversially asked whether a fist bump between then-presidential candidate Barack Obama and his wife Michelle was a "terrorist fist jab".
+Hill apologized the next day, and her show was cancelled the next week and her contract not renewed.

 In light of the 2009 H1N1 pandemic, the Dean of Medicine at the University of Calgary, Tom Feasby, suggested that the fist bump may be a "nice replacement of the handshake" in an effort to prevent transmission of the virus.
 Similarly, a medical study has found that fist bumps and high fives spread fewer germs than handshakes.